withr/withr.github.io/_posts/2014-03-21-set-up-highcharts-export-server-on-ubuntu-server-12-dot-04-step-by-step.md

 phantomjs -v
 ```

-- **Compile file "highcharts-export-web.war" using Maven**.
+###5.
+Compile file "highcharts-export-web.war" using Maven
 Go to Highcharts' github repository [highcharts.com](https://github.com/highslide-software/highcharts.com), and click the *Download ZIP* at the right-bottom corner.
 Unzip the download file, you can find the "highcharts-export" folder under "highcharts.com-master\exporting-server\java", copy it to a convenient place.
 For example,

 ``` ruby
 sudo cp -R theFolderDirectory /home/local/../highcharts-export/